margo-K/bayzn/README.md

 ####Bayes Theorem
 P(A|B) = P(B|A)*P(A) / P(B)

-ntains the words in this headline, given that it is a sports article

 ###Assumptions
 A Bayesian classifier relies on insights from Bayes Theorem to make predictions

 A **naive** Bayesian classifier simplifies the application of Bayes Theorem with the following assumption:

-=> Assume the occurence of one token in a text item is independent of any other
+=> Assume the occurrence of one token in a text item is independent of any other

 For example:
 	If we are classifying news articles, we are now allowing the assumption that occurrences of the word 'Barack' in a news headline are independent of the occurrences of the word 'Obama'.
 In practice, this is (obviously) not true, but it allows us to simplify our calculations.